ifti-khan/cookbook/README.md

 2.6 – Then I created an env file to store the key configuration information for my project and a Procfile, these are needed for the next step.

-2.7 – Just before I committed my project to GitHub, I added the env file to .gitignore because it contains key and sensitive information.
+2.7 – Just before I committed my project to GitHub, I added the env file to .gitignore because it contains key and sensitive information and set the debug within the app.py file to False.

 2.8 – Once this was done, I then committed my files to my GitHub repository and I was ready for the next step.